 Rules and regulations for sending a Rhode Island Preliminary Notice

-If you contracted directly with the property owner or tenant to perform construction services, you must furnish a "Notice of Possible Mechanics Lien" to the property owner within 10 days of first furnishing labor and/or materials to the project, or you may lose your right to lien.
-This deadline marks the end of this short period.
+If you contracted directly with the property owner or tenant to perform construction services, you must furnish a "Notice of Possible Mechanics Lien" to the customer immediately prior to beginning work.

 After completing the Rhode Island Notice of Possible Mechanics Lien – Form, you must deliver it to the appropriate parties required by statute.
 Notices are typically served on the property owner and, for sub-tier parties, the general contractor.
 However, depending on the type of notice, it can be helpful to send notices to anyone else who is in charge of your payment, like a lender or surety company on the project.

 Others are asking about Rhode Island Preliminary Notice